-This activity does not impact our ability to ensure that 75% of all new admissions are at or below 50% of the Area Median Income.
+This activity does not impact our ability to ensure that 75% of all new admissions are very lowincome.
 AAHC will monitor new admissions and current participants to ensure continued assistance for substantially the same total number of eligible low-income households with MTW designation as without MTW designation.

-In addition, AAHC will closely monitor assisted households to assure continual assistance to a comparable mix of household by family size.
+AAHC will closely monitor assisted households to assure continual assistance to a comparable mix of household by family size.
 Lastly, this activity has no negative impact of the agency ability to ensure all housing assisted under the MTW demonstration meets Housing Quality Standards.